akhilkasuvojula/assignment-Kasuvojula/README.md

 ***

 # SHOPPING FOR BASIC NEEDS
-* Go to hyvee store by bookig a cab
+* Go to hyvee store by booking a cab
 1. start finding groceries and pick
 * List of items
      1. onions